Spain · tool

 Ensaimada

-A spiral-shaped pastry made with lard, sugar, and flour, often topped with powdered sugar.
-It's a sweet, airy delight, perfect with coffee or as a dessert.
+A spiral-shaped pastry made with flour, eggs, sugar, and lard, often dusted with powdered sugar.
+It's a symbol of Mallorca, perfect for breakfast or a sweet snack.

 Frito Mallorquín